nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     Figure 5: Add new item of duck
     <br>

 4. Press key arrow up on your keyboard to toggle to previous command and press Enter.
-Your command should not pass through as you are not allowed to add with max quantity and metric.
    You should receive an error message, refer to Figure 6:
     <br>

     ![add-i_step_2](images/add-i_eg1.2.PNG)